kriswiner/PAF9701/README.md

 This fairly primitive capability could easily be extended to detect and count people and/or animal transits across the field of view, keeping track of movements into or out of a space, etc. It could also be used to classify and track more sophisticated individual limb and hand motions.

-I will be adding sketches as i develop new applications.
+I will be adding sketches as new applications are developed.
 This sensor can do quite a lot; more than can be reasonably demonstrated in one simple sketch.

 The sketches are intended to run using a Tlera Corporation STM32L432 [Ladybug](https://www.tindie.com/products/tleracorp/ladybug-stm32l432-development-board/) development board but just about any 3V3 dev board with an SPI port (for the display) and I2C port (for the PAF9701) will do.